LiskArchive/lisk-sdk/CONTRIBUTING.md

 LiskHQ uses GitHub as its sole source of truth.
 Everything happens here.
 Lightcurve employees who contribute to Lisk are expected to do so in the same way as everyone else.
 In other words, this document applies equally to all contributors.

-### `master` is unsafe
+### `master` is unsafe for production use

 We will do our best to keep `master` in good shape, with tests passing at all times.
 But in order to move fast, we will make API changes that your application might not be compatible with.
-We will do our best to communicate these changes and always version appropriately so you can lock into a specific version if need be.
+We will do our best to communicate these changes and always version appropriately so you can lock into a specific, stable version.

 ### Pull Requests